Academic Honor Code Policy

 To give the University permission to disclose non-directory information, a student must complete a Student Information Release form available from the University Registrar’s Office.
 When completed, this form must be returned to the University Registrar’s Office.
 Other offices within the University may also require additional permission from the student to release specific information.

-The use or possession of “Firearms” or “Conducted Energy Devices” on University premises, including, but not limited to, classrooms, offices, and student housing, is expressly forbidden.
-“Firearm” means any pistol, rifle, shotgun, or other device that uses gunpowder to launch projectiles, and any replica or facsimile thereof that could be perceived to be a firearm.
+The use or possession of “Firearms” or “Conducted Energy Devices” on University premises, including, but not limited to, classrooms, offices, and student housing is expressly forbidden.
+“Firearm” means any pistol, rifle, shotgun, or another device that uses gunpowder to launch projectiles, and any replica or facsimile thereof that could be perceived to be a firearm.
 “Conducted Energy Device” means a weapon primarily designed to disrupt a subject’s central nervous system by means of deploying electrical energy sufficient to cause uncontrolled muscle contractions and override an individual’s voluntary motor responses (this includes, but is not limited to, Tasers).
 This policy is subject to the right to possess a handgun pursuant to the applicable portions of K.S.A.
 75-7c01 et seq, the Personal and Family Protection Act.
 This policy is also in addition to University policies directly applicable to University employees and students.
 Any violation of this policy may lead to: a request to vacate University premises; being subject to prosecution for trespass; or other appropriate remedies as determined by Friends University.

 The use or possession of “Firearms” or “Conducted Energy Devices” by a University student on University premises, including student housing, is expressly forbidden.
-“Firearm” means any pistol, rifle, shotgun, or other device that uses gunpowder to launch projectiles, and any replica or facsimile thereof that could be perceived to be a firearm.
+“Firearm” means any pistol, rifle, shotgun, or another device that uses gunpowder to launch projectiles, and any replica or facsimile thereof that could be perceived to be a firearm.
 “Conducted Energy Device” means a weapon primarily designed to disrupt a subject’s central nervous system by means of deploying electrical energy sufficient to cause uncontrolled muscle contractions and override an individual’s voluntary motor responses (this includes, but is not limited to, Tasers).
 Under no circumstances may students store or possess firearms or Conducted Energy Devices in University-owned housing, in University buildings, or on University premises.
 This policy is subject to the right to possess a handgun pursuant to the applicable portions of K.S.A.
 75-7c01 et seq, the Personal and Family Protection Act.
 Any violation of this policy may lead to immediate suspension or dismissal from the University.

 Internet and Network Usage Policy

 This document constitutes a University-wide policy for the appropriate use of all Friends University computing and network resources.
-It is intended to provide effective protection of individual users, equitable access and proper management of those resources.
-These guidelines should be interpreted broadly and are intended to supplement, not replace, all existing laws, regulations, agreements and contracts, which currently apply to those resources.
+It is intended to provide effective protection of individual users, equitable access, and proper management of those resources.
+These guidelines should be interpreted broadly and are intended to supplement, not replace, all existing laws, regulations, agreements, and contracts, which currently apply to those resources.

 Access to the Friends University networks and computer systems is a privilege and not a right.
-Access is granted subject to University policies and local, state and federal laws.
+Access is granted subject to University policies and local, state, and federal laws.
 The contents of all storage media owned or stored on University computing facilities are the property of the University.
 Appropriate use should always be legal and ethical, reflect academic honesty, conform to community life standards and the mission of the institution as stated in the University Catalog, and show restraint in the consumption of shared resources.
 Users should demonstrate respect for intellectual property rights; ownership of data; system security mechanisms; and individuals’ rights to privacy, freedom of speech, and freedom from intimidation, harassment, and annoyance.

-Authorized use of Friends University-owned computing and network resources is that which is consistent with the education, research and service mission of the University and with this policy.
+Authorized use of Friends University-owned computing and network resources is that which is consistent with the education, research, and service mission of the University and with this policy.

 The University’s networks and computer systems are maintained for use by Users in connection with University-related matters.
 Authorized Users are any currently enrolled student, active or adjunct faculty member, and full-time or part-time employee.
 Each User will be authenticated periodically to verify these requirements.
 While the University will attempt to respect academic freedom in the use of its information technology environment to achieve academic objectives, any User may be denied access to these resources for any reason or for no reason.
-No denial of access shall be interpreted as any attempt to control academic freedom.
+No denial of access shall be interpreted as an attempt to control academic freedom.

-It is the User’s responsibility to be aware of the potential for and possible effects of manipulating information, to understand the variable nature of electronically stored information, and to continuously verify the integrity and completeness of information.
+It is the User’s responsibility to be aware of the potential for and possible effects of manipulating information, to understand the variable nature of electronically stored information, and to continuously verify the integrity and completeness of the information.
 Users are responsible for the security and integrity of University information stored on University-owned equipment.

 University Access and Disclosure

-Authorized access to data or information entails both privilege and responsibility, not only for the User, but also for the University.
-While the University will treat information stored on its equipment as confidential, the University cannot guarantee confidentiality of stored data.
+Authorized access to data or information entails both privilege and responsibility, not only for the User but also for the University.
+While the University will treat information stored on its equipment as confidential, the University cannot guarantee the confidentiality of stored data.
 Users should be aware that use of one of the data networks, such as the Internet and electronic mail and messages, will not necessarily remain confidential from third parties outside the University in transit or on the destination computer system, as those data networks are configured to permit fairly easy access to transmissions.
 However, there is no expectation of privacy or confidentiality for documents and messages stored on University-owned equipment.
 Additionally, email and data stored on Friends University’s network of computers may be accessed by the University for the following purposes: